aws-samples/media-analysis-policy-evaluation-framework/README.md

 You can also go to the CloudFormation console, select the VideoAnalysisRootStack stack, and click the Delete button to remove all the resources.

 ## Known issues
-For deployments in regions other than us-east-1, the web UI may experience issues with video uploads immediately after deployment due to S3 multipart uploads.
+- For deployments in regions other than us-east-1, the web UI may experience issues with video uploads immediately after deployment due to S3 multipart uploads.
 This issue should resolve itself within a few hour.
+- The Web UI video analysis sandbox allows users to quickly test LLM prompts with embedded video metadata, showcasing the art of the possible.
+For longer videos, the metadata will be truncated to return only the first 50 items (e.g., the first 100 subtitles or the first 100 shots).
+For full-length videos, we recommend using the Bedrock console or referring to the application sample for more comprehensive results.

 ## Notices